Chuck Schumer: Israel

 In May 2017, Schumer co-sponsored the Israel Anti-Boycott Act, Senate Bill 720, which made it a federal crime, punishable by a maximum sentence of 20 years imprisonment, for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.
 The bill would make it legal for U.S. states to refuse to do business with contractors that engage in boycotts against Israel.

-Schumer introduced a Senate resolution celebrating the 50th anniversary of the reunification of Jerusalem.
+Schumer introduced a Senate resolution celebrating the 50th anniversary of the Israeli annexation of East Jerusalem.

 In May 2018, Schumer praised Trump for opening the U.S. embassy in Jerusalem, saying, "I sponsored legislation to do this two decades ago, and I applaud President Trump for doing it."
 He had previously accused Trump of "indecisiveness" for his delays in implementing the move by waiving the Jerusalem Embassy Act of 1995, as previous presidents had done.

 In a March 14, 2024, Senate speech, Schumer said Israeli prime minister Netanyahu was an impediment to peace in the Middle East and called for elections to replace him when the Gaza war abated.
 Schumer said the many civilian deaths in Gaza were causing international support for Israel to fall to historic lows.
 Netanyahu responded by arranging to address a Senate GOP conference by video.